Alfresco/alfresco-dockerfiles-bakery/adf-apps/acc/README.md

 - ./configs/acc.json:/usr/share/nginx/html/app.config.json
 ```

-### Providing app.config.json at run time using helm:
+### Providing app.config.json at run time using helm

 1. Change the `test/configs/acc.json` according to needs
 2. Create configmap from it, in the same namespace where acs is being deployed